SoK: DARPA's AI Cyber Challenge (AIxCC): Competition Design, Architectures, and Lessons Learned: Competition Result Analysis

-\PP{MR/CC Patchable CPVs Failed by CRSs} Nine CPVs that MR or CC patch under laboratory conditions were not solved by any CRS.
-Since most CRSs incorporate comparable patch agents, we believe these failures stem not from capability gaps but from other factors: missing PoVs that never triggered patch generation, scheduling pressure from too many concurrent PoVs, and system-wide stability issues discussed earlier.
-One identifiable cause is \emph{deployment-time configuration trade-offs}.
-For example, \cpvd{ws5}{08} is locally patchable by MR (one agent in \atlantis), but \atlantis's 30-minute per-CPV timeout---necessary to manage dozens of concurrent challenges---is largely consumed by the \cc{wireshark} build alone, leaving insufficient time for the patch loop to complete.
+\PP{MR/CC Patchable CPVs Failed by CRSs} Most CRSs incorporate comparable patch agents, so these 9 failures likely stem not from capability gaps but from other factors: missing PoVs that never triggered patch generation, scheduling pressure from too many concurrent PoVs, and system-wide stability issues discussed earlier.
+Interestingly, one identifiable cause is \emph{deployment-time configuration trade-offs}.
+For example, \cpvd{ws5}{08} is locally patchable by MR (one agent in \atlantis), but \atlantis's 30-minute per-CPV timeout, necessary to manage dozens of concurrent challenges, is largely consumed by the \cc{wireshark} build alone, leaving insufficient time for the patch loop to complete.

-\PP{CPVs Failed by both CRSs and MR/CC} Beyond the semantic correctness issues identified above, we examine CPVs where no valid patch was ever produced.
-Seven such Java cases exist: \cpvf{pb1}{03}, \cpvf{pb1}{04}, \cpvf{pb1}{06}, \cpvf{pb1}{08}, \cpvd{po1}{06}, \cpvf{po1}{00}, and \cpvf{po1}{03}, dominated by infinite loops (4), with the remainder being an integer overflow (\cpvf{pb1}{06}), a ReDoS (\cpvd{po1}{06}), and a JVM crash via obfuscated backdoor (\cpvf{po1}{03}).
-These bugs either lack actionable stack traces (timeouts and JVM-level crashes produce minimal localization) or involve logical complexity beyond current agent reasoning.
-Addressing them likely requires integrating specialized tools for specific vulnerability classes into the agent workflow, such as symbolic regex repair for ReDoS~\cite{li:vulcanboost}, rather than relying solely on generic retrieval-based approaches.